SMF1208/FlashForge-5M-PRO-CoPrint-Tuned-Config-FIles/README.md

 In the config files you will find:
 - A custom auto load_filament command created by discord user Mjfsch on the CoPrint discord.
 ALL CREDIT TO THEM FOR THE MACRO AND EVERYTHING ABOUT IT
+- A MIDI folder containing MIDI melodies that can be played on print action (see macro.cfg)
 - A modified [probe] entry in the printer.cfg (keep this at 0 for now)
 - An entry for a Z offset in the Start_Print command under cp_macro.cfg (Enter your Z_offset here, you will see I have a few in there for different materials commented out)
 - PiD Calibrations (my own)